NexPort-Solutions/expectations-docs/tdmanage.md

 The Progress tab may be used by all Trainers/Supervisors to enable training program entry items for review by the training individual to whom the training program entry was assigned.
 As a Trainer/Supervisor determines that one or more training program entry items have been completed by the training individual, the Trainer/Supervisor may check the checkboxes (via mouse-click or the Spacebar key) next to the completed items in the Progress tab.

+{% hint style="info" %}
-> **NOTE** : The training program entry items in the Progress tab may also be navigated via the keyboard, though checking/unchecking the checkboxes next to training program entry items using Spacebar will require a second press of the down arrow (when navigating top to bottom) or the up arrow (when navigating bottom to top) on the keyboard so that the checkbox is first put into focus.
+**NOTE** : The training program entry items in the Progress tab may also be navigated via the keyboard, though checking/unchecking the checkboxes next to training program entry items using Spacebar will require a second press of the down arrow (when navigating top to bottom) or the up arrow (when navigating bottom to top) on the keyboard so that the checkbox is first put into focus.
+{% endhint %}

 ***